-- With the exception of some of the larger villages, public transport in South Staffordshire is generally poor, with links between north and south of the district particularly lacking. - All rail stations and local services in South Staffordshire are managed and provided by West Midlands Railway.
+- Except for some of the larger villages, public transport in South Staffordshire is generally poor, with links between north and south of the district particularly lacking. - All rail stations and local services in South Staffordshire are managed and provided by West Midlands Railway.
 Stations are located at Codsall, Bilbrook, Landywood and Penkridge, with lines running to Shrewsbury, Birmingham, Stafford and Wolverhampton.
-Residents in the south of the district are also likely to directly access rail stations within the West Midlands conurbation such as Stourbridge Junction or Wolverhampton. - Over 90% of the bus network is provided on a commercial basis by private bus operators, including National Express West Midlands, Arriva, Select Bus and Diamond Bus. - In more rural parts of the district, bus services are poor, with a greater reliance on publically resourced bookable bus services, particularly targeting individuals with mobility difficulties and other health issues. - The Council in partnership with Staffordshire County Council runs a limited dial a ride service called South Staffordshire Connect that represents an essential service for the district's elderly and more vulnerable residents, providing connectivity within and between villages.
+Residents in the south of the district are also likely to directly access rail stations within the West Midlands conurbation such as Stourbridge Junction or Wolverhampton.
+Recent upgrades have seen the electrification of the Chase line serving Ladywood station, and there is also an aspiration for the electrification of the Shrewsbury line serving Bilbrook and Codsall. - Over 90% of the bus network is provided on a commercial basis by private bus operators, including National Express West Midlands, Arriva, Select Bus and Diamond Bus. - In more rural parts of the district, bus services are poor, with a greater reliance on publicly resourced bookable bus services, particularly targeting individuals with mobility difficulties and other health issues. - The Council in partnership with Staffordshire County Council runs a limited dial a ride service called South Staffordshire Connect that represents an essential service for the district's elderly and more vulnerable residents, providing connectivity within and between villages.